qq306863030/auto-remote-deployment-tool/readme.en.md

-    "localBaseDir": "./", // Root directory for executing commands locally "remoteBaseDir": "/home", // Root directory for executing commands on the remote server "isPrintResult": true, // Whether to print the execution result "isPrintCurCommand": false, // Whether to print the current executing command "isPrintTotalExecTime": true, // Whether to print the total execution time "commands": [] // Command array
+    "localBaseDir": "./", // Root directory for executing commands locally "remoteBaseDir": "/home", // Root directory for executing commands on the remote server "isPrintResult": true, // Whether to print the execution result "isPrintCurCommand": true, // Whether to print the current executing command "isPrintCurTime": true, // Whether to print the current time "isPrintTotalExecTime": true, // Whether to print the total execution time "commands": [] // Command array
 # commands：